Brand development that increases sales velocity, guaranteed.

 Product Line Extension Example (done wrong)

-In the 1980s, Pepsi Co. started sipping away Coke Cola’s market share.
-To combat Pepsi’s growth, Coke replaced the best seller in their product line; They locked away and replaced the original formula with their 2.0 version.
+In the 1980s, Pepsi Co. started sipping away Coca-Cola’s market share.
+To combat Pepsi’s growth, Coke replaced the best-selling product in its product line; it locked away the original formula and replaced it with its 2.0 version.
 Why?
-Internal tests determined the Pepsi challenge to be accurate, as more people preferred the taste of Pepsi to Coke.
+Internal tests found the Pepsi challenge to be accurate, as more people preferred Pepsi’s taste to Coke’s.

 Eventually, they brought back the original formula as Coke Cola Classic, but in time, 2.0 floundered away, and Coke Cola Classic became, well, Coke.